01011011/aks-argocd-helm-appset/README.md

 - Any changes you make to your Helm chart or app files and push to GitHub will be picked up by ArgoCD and deployed automatically (if auto-sync is enabled).
 - You do **not** need to run any `helm` commands yourself—ArgoCD handles the deployment using the files in your repo.
+- The sample app now uses explicit mapping from ConfigMap keys to uppercase environment variables in the pod for robust and predictable configuration injection.

 ---